sdellis/lambertvilleporchfest/artists/dave-iannuccis-acoustic-love-shack.md

 ---
 id: loveshack
-title: Dave Iannucci's Acoustic Love Shack
+title: Dave Iannucci
-name: Dave Iannucci's Acoustic Love Shack
+name: Dave Iannucci
 bio: "Public Defender by day, musician by night, Dave has had a unique way of passing time during the pandemic: he has been posting songs up on facebook every day since March 27,2020.
 He's up to well over 245 songs now.
 Dave also